 Billing and Fees

-While you are are abroad, you will not pay Harvard tuition.
-Instead, you will be charged by your study abroad program or university directly for their tuition and fees, which you will pay directly to them.* However, as you will maintain your enrollment at Harvard despite being abroad, you will be assessed a term bill, reflecting the charges listed below.
+While you are abroad, you will not pay Harvard tuition.
+Instead, you will be charged by your study abroad program or university directly for their tuition and fees, which you will pay directly to them.* Despite being abroad, however, you will maintain your enrollment at Harvard, which means that you will be issued a term bill, reflecting the charges listed below.

 *Consortium for Advanced Studies Abroad (CASA) programs are the only exception, where participants will pay the CASA tuition and fees directly to Harvard.